culturesofknowledge/emplaces/models/20180802-multisource-data-model-notes.md

             {
                 ?place em:place_data [ ?p ?o ]
                 FILTER ( ?p != em:source )
+                FILTER ( ?p != rdf:type )
             }
         }

 @@This query is untested, but I trust it conveys the general idea

+@@We might find some additional smarts are needed to avoid problems from properties that appear in multiple sourced data; e.g. multiple rdfs:label values.

+NOTE: I'm not actually proposing this method for displaying EMPlaces data, but using it to illustrate how the probe query patterns might be modified when extracting data for display.

 NOTE: the exclusion of `em:source` properties is intended to avoid multiple conflicting source information.
 One might consider allow multiple em:source values, but I feel that could conflict with the intuitive semantics of `em:source`.
 E.g. if a particular source is considered trusted, it could be unintentionally applied to untrusted elements of the merged data.